-Balance transfer credit cards are tools to save money and pay off debt faster with low or 0% APRs for six months or more.
+Balance transfer credit cards are tools to save money and pay off debt faster with low or 0% intro APRs for six months or more.
 While most of these cards allow you to move debt from existing credit, store and charge cards, fewer options accept personal loan debt.

 Bank of America, Citibank, Discover and U.S. Bank are four providers to turn to when you’re looking to save on an existing personal loan by moving the debt to a new card.

 Our pick for balance transfers: Blue Cash Everyday® Card from American Express